 Traffic Calming Procedure

-- The City does not install traffic calming devices on Arterial, Collector, or Industrial Roads.
+- The City does not install traffic calming devices on Arterial, Major Collector, or Industrial Roads.
 View Road Classifications on Webmap.

 - If you are requesting traffic calming for a school zone, City staff require the request to come from the school itself – please get in touch with the school principal or School District to talk to them about your request for traffic calming.